congagen/envau/README.md

 ## Usage

-- Press and hold to add a new sphere
+- Press and hold to add new spheres
-- Tap spheres to select and reveal the editor
+- Tap spheres to select
+	- Scroll and tap to edit notes
-- Select and long-press on map to edit the sphere radius
+	- Long-press on map to edit sphere radius
-- Tap and scroll to edit notes
 	- Tap coordinates to delete or clear
+	- Tap map to deselect
 - Tap map to deselect spheres

 ( Press and drag to alter playback location when in touch mode )